IELTS Cue Card # 227 - Describe your favourite song or piece of music

 Sample Answer 1:

-The song 'High Hopes' sung by David Gilmour of Pink Floyd band is a song I have loved always and would hear often for the rest of my life.
-Pink Floyds is famous for their progressive and psychedelic music and high-quality lyrics.
-This song falls under the progressive rock music genre and was the 11th song on the album 'Division Bell'.
+The song 'High Hopes' vocalised by David Gilmour of Pink Floyd music band is a piece of music I have always admired, and would perhaps listen to often for the rest of my life.
+Pink Floyd is famous for its progressive and psychedelic music and high-quality lyrics.
+And this particular song falls under the progressive rock genre, and was the 11th song on the album 'Division Bell'.

-I usually listen to this song on my computer and sometimes in my MP3 player with the headphone.
-In fact, I am a great fan of this music band and most of their songs are on my favourite list.
-This song is specifically attractive for the music composition, lyrics and theme.
+I usually listen to this song on my laptop computer, and sometimes, on my MP3 player with a headphone attached to it.
+In fact, I am a great fan of Pink Floyd and most of their songs are on my favourite list.
+This song is specifically attractive for the great music composition, lyrics and theme.

-This song reminds the past and compares how greener and full of possibility it was.
-The church bell and the lyrics make an out of the world illusion that only people who love it would realise.
-Every time I hear this song, I can feel my childhood, the sweet memory and the greener town I used to live.
-This is the song that opens the horizon for me to visit my past.
-I love this song from my heart.
+This special song reminds us of our past, specifically young age, and compares how it was filled with possibilities and dreams.
+The background church bell music and the lyrics make an "out of the world illusion" that only people who have listened to it and enjoyed it would realise.
+Every time I listened to this song, I can feel my childhood, the sweet memory and the greener town I used to live in.
+This is the song that opens the horizon for me to visit my glorious childhood and teenage time.
+I love this song from the bottom of my heart.

 Sample Answer 2: